April 7, 2021

 Blended learning is the tool that carries us through the COVID-19 period.
 (Source: EPALE)

 Blended learning offers not only advantages.
-For trainers and HR developers, the method also raises new questions: What challenges do you need to prepare for?
+For trainers and HR developers, the method also raises new questions: What challenges should you prepare for?
 And what measures can you take to address them?
 There was an exciting online discussion from EPALE on these questions.
-I summarize the biggest challenges and our best practical tips for you here in a quick overview.
+I will summarize the biggest challenges and our best practical tips for you here in a quick overview.

-The three biggest challenges in blended learning
+The three biggest challenges of blended learning

-Summary: Challenges in blended learning
+Summary: Challenges of blended learning

 Measures for successful blended learning

-• Strengthen self-directed learning competence of participants: In both pure e-learning and blended learning, participants take more responsibility for their learning process.
-To build competencies here in the long term, you must actively support your participants at several points in the process (see graphic).
-Specific tips for each step can be found in the article How to Promote Self-Directed Learning Competence?
+• Strengthen the self-learning competence of participants: In both pure eLearning and blended learning, participants take more responsibility for their learning process.
+To build competencies here in the long term, you need to actively support your participants at several points in the process (see graphic).
+Specific tips for each individual step can be found in the article on how to promote self-learning competence.

 infografik-selbstlernkompetenz-fördern